imbriaco/heroku-cli-dwim/README.md

-# Heroku CLI Do What I Mean
+# Heroku CLI: Do What I Mean

 This is a hack to solve a problem I continually have where my brain is unable to remember that the command to set a configuration variable is actuall config:add and not config:set.